 Can I get credit for my internship?

 The internship itself is not for credit.
 However, you may work with a faculty supervisor to conduct a project related to the internship (usually an analytic paper) as an independent study and may earn one to three credits, depending on the project.
 Keep in mind that no more than three independent study credits can be counted toward your degree.
 You also need permission from the internship organization if you plan to use confidential data or information.

 How do I explain the internship requirement to a potential employer?

 A potential internship employer may need to understand how a graduate internship differs from undergraduate internships.
 Download the helpful Graduate Internship Fast Facts sheet, which you can share with the organizations you contact.
-The Career & Professional Development staff also are available to answer potential employers' questions.
+The Career and Student Success staff also are available to answer potential employers' questions.